Henry Ford

 Henry Ford crafted his ideal car in the Model T. It was rugged, reliable and suited to quantity production.
 The first 2,500 Model Ts carried gear-driven water pumps rather than the thermosiphon cooling system adopted later.
 Rarer still, the first 1,000 or so -- like this example -- used a lever rather than a floor pedal to engage reverse.

 Henry Ford the businessman and innovator had a softer side as reflected by this note written to his son Edsel in May 1900.
-Edsel and mother Clara were away on a trip to Louisville, Kentucky, to visit her brother Milton.
-Notice that Henry printed this letter in capital letters to ensure his six-and-one-half-year-old son could read it easily.
+Edsel and his mother Clara were away on a trip to Louisville, Kentucky, to visit Clara's brother Milton.
+Notice that Henry printed this letter in capital letters to ensure that his six-and-a-half-year-old son could read it easily.

 This flag was used on Henry Ford's "Peace Ship" expedition of 1915.
 Ford paid to sail more than 100 delegates and reporters to Europe in December 1915.
 His goal was to establish a conference of neutral nations that could end World War I. While the mission failed to bring peace, it brought extensive publicity to Ford and the pacifist cause.